stechstudio/laravel-jwt/README.md

 This package wraps the excellent [lcobucci/jwt](https://github.com/lcobucci/jwt) library with the following benefits:

 1) `JWT` facade with helper methods to quickly generate and parse tokens.
 2) Enforces a minimal set of claims for generated tokens, like `aud`, `iss`, and `exp`.
-3) Always signs tokens, always.
-4) Validate parsed tokens to ensure our required claims are set properly with signature present and valid.
+3) Validate parsed tokens to ensure our required claims are set properly with signature present and valid.
-5) HTTP Middleware to validate a route-specific JWT
+4) HTTP Middleware to validate a route-specific JWT
-6) Request macro to easily access route-specific JWT claims
+5) Request macro to easily access route-specific JWT claims

 ## Quickstart